Hitomi Ishikawa: Idol debut

-On May 25, 1978, Hitomi debuted as an idol singer with the song "Migitsume Migi" ("Turn Right") under Canyon Records' NAV Records.
+On May 25, 1978, Hitomi debuted as an idol singer with the song "Migimuke Migi" ("Turn Right") under Canyon Records' NAV Records.
 She was chosen as the "'78 Mascot Girl" by the National Beauty All Student Association, which is made up of 58 universities across the country, and her appearance and singing ability were highly praised from the time of her debut, earning her a large following, especially among university students.
 She was often featured in swimsuit photo shoots for men's magazines, but due to the Ise Bay Typhoon she experienced when she was six days old, she was afraid of water and did not own a single swimsuit before her debut.

 From 1979 to 1982, she was a voice actress in the NHK puppet show "Prin Prin Monogatari", providing the voice of the lead character, Princess Prin Prin, and co-hosted the music program "Let's Go Young" on the same network with Yosuke Tagawa.

 In 1981, Hitomi reached the four-year "time limit" that she had promised her parents.
 She had not had any hit songs up until then, and she had intended to quit singing, saying, "I don't want to continue with my career half-done."
 However, her 11th single, "Machibuse", was well-received and sold many copies, and while touring the country for the campaign, she decided not to quit.
-"Machibuse" had been at the top of the hit charts for a long time, and there was no prospect of releasing her next single, "Niwakaze".
-She postponed the release and instead released "Mitsumai Shashin," a cover of Seiko Miki's song, just like "Machibuse".
-"Niwakaze" was released two years later, on June 21, 1983, as her 16th single.
+"Machibuse" had been at the top of the hit charts for a long time, and there was no prospect of releasing her next single, "Niwakaame".
+She postponed the release and instead released "Sanmai No Shashin," a cover of Seiko Miki's song, just like "Machibuse".
+"Niwakaame" was released two years later, on June 21, 1983, as her 16th single.

 In 1981, she made her first appearance on the NHK New Year's Eve song contest Kouhaku Uta Gassen.